Records of a Padre During the Second World War

 Hodgins died April 2, 1982.
 He had been in the process of writing an account of his experiences in World War II.
 His wife and daughter arranged for publication of the manuscript: Marching Together: The Recollections of a Padre (1983).

-There is a small collection of material that had belonged to Hodgins in the Centre for Newfoundland Studies Archives.
+There is a small collection of material that had belonged to Hodgins in Archives and Special Collections.
 It consists of notebooks, diaries and correspondence, almost all from the years of World War II.
 The notebooks contain field notes, ideas for sermons and some of the sermons themselves, orders of services, poems, or bits and pieces of poetry, and other assorted items.
 The diaries (1941-1945) contain some of his personal thoughts and feelings as well as a day-by-day account of his activities.
 There are seven letters (all 1941) from St. John's residents: parents, usually mothers, whom he had notified of the death of their sons.
 There is also a slim notebook containing handwritten poems which does not appear to be written in Hodgins' hand.
 The notebook bears the initials MGT.

 This collection was a gift to Memorial University of Newfoundland from G. Campbell Eaton, a great benefactor and honourary graduate of the university, who also served with Hodgins during World War II.
 It was presented to the Centre for Newfoundland Studies by the Office of the President in 1993.